 Be mindful of scheduling scenes that are hard on the actors (i.e. emotional scenes, stunts).

 A hangry crew isn’t very helpful or efficient.

 Mastering the script breakdown is vital to your shooting scheduling.
 And by implementing these scheduling tips, your production will run smoother and be much more likely to stay within budget and on track.

 Hungry for more?
 Some scenes aren't that easy to breakdown.
 Some, based on genre alone, require an even more meticulous scan.
 Now that you have an understanding of how to break down scenes with VFX and sound elements, let's take it to the next level:

-Especially extraordinary sci-fi westerns like Westworld often require many unique considerations of elements like period costumes, horses, stunt work, specialty props, mechanical effects, etc. Learn how to master the madness of breaking down a western below.
+Extraordinary sci-fi westerns like Westworld often require many unique considerations of elements like period costumes, horses, stunt work, specialty props, mechanical effects, etc. Learn how to master the madness of breaking down a Western below.